 Similarly, unless restricted by event rules, competition team members are expected to be present for the entire event.
 Serious emergencies will be considered if they arise.

 Our coaches and mentors aim to select students who best qualify for each role.
-Competition team members must exhibit commitment, focus, solid communication, and good performance.
+All competition team members must exhibit commitment, focus, solid communication, good performance, and appropriate demeanor.

 Drive team: Driver